umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Nested-Content/index.md

 ## Rendering Nested Content

 To render the stored value of your **Nested Content** property, a built in value converter is provided for you.
-Just call the `Value<T>` method with a generic type of `IEnumerable<IPublishedElement>` and the stored value will be returned as a list of `IPublishedElement` entities.
+Call the `Value<T>` method with a generic type of `IEnumerable<IPublishedElement>` and the stored value will be returned as a list of `IPublishedElement` entities.

 Example: